hilmicanguven/MNIST-Digit-Recognition/README.md

 ## Experiment Results
 result of the experiments as shown below.
-Notice that, there are hyper-parameters (epoch and batch size, optimizer, loss function etc) that should be considered
+Notice that, there are hyper-parameters (epoch and batch size, optimizer, loss function etc) that should be considered and therefore, results can be different.

 ![res1](accuracy-graph.png)
 ![res2](loss-graph.png)